DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Mobipocket Is a French company incorporated in March 2000 that produces Mobipocket Reader software, an e-book reader for some personal digital assistants (PDA), wireless telephones and desktop operating systems.

-*MIDI*

-Abbreviation for Musical Instrument Digital Interface.
-A format for synthesised music.
-Music in MIDI format is created and played through the use of synthesisers, unlike "real" music which is normally recorded in MP31, WMA2 or WAV3 file format.

 *Monitor*